 Return to Afterlife main-page

-An afterlife investigator of more than 60 years, James's contributions to the field of afterlife research I count as more valuable than most, or maybe all, of the others.
-I'd like to tell you why.
+An afterlife investigator of more than 60 years, James Webster's contributions to the field of afterlife research I count as very valuable.

 His book, "The Case Against Reincarnation," was the beginning of opening my eyes to this monstrous illusion.

 Reincarnation (R) is a quasi-religion of the world.
 A cult religion.
 My old college friend, Adrian Smith, during a recent radio interview, commented that fundamentalism-cultism keeps the troops in good order by adhering to a very narrow party-line and not allowing any dissent or contrary idea.
 But once any of its members opens his or her mind to alternate views, the days are numbered for a "one true religion."